 Most flavored almond milk is gluten-free, but it is better to be safe than sorry!
 Many almond milk brands also make coconut milk, so give the label a read if you have a coconut allergy.

-If you don’t have a tree nut allergy, almond milk is a suitable milk replacement.
+Almond milk is a suitable replacement if you don’t have a tree nut allergy.
 It’s available in almost all grocery stores, so you won’t have to worry about finding it either!

 Read here to see Is Coconut Milk Gluten Free.

 The additives in almond milk are not just for flavoring or nutrients.
 Many are added to give the milk a more palatable texture.
 These additives are the ones that tend to have gluten in them.

 According to SF Gate’s article “Additives That Have Gluten,” some familiar names are on the label. “flour, emulsifier, food starch, modified food starch, dextrin, maltodextrin, and vegetable gum.”
 In the U.S., manufacturers must declare if maltodextrin is made with wheat.
 (It is typically made from corn.)
 Vegetable gum is another ingredient that should be gluten free, but must be declared if it is made from wheat, barley, or rye.

 Not all of these texture additives have gluten, as some come from corn and rice.
 In addition, some almond milk manufacturers’ websites have “smart labels” that explain where their additives derive from – Almond Breeze being one.
 Check out the manufacturer's website to learn more about the additives added to almond milk.

 Most almond milk brands and almond milk products are gluten free.
 But if buying flavored almond milk, check the ingredients list just in case.
 Below are some of the most popular gluten-free brands.